Pavithyra/EXPERIMENT-6-Introduction-to-Optiperformer/README.md

 ## RESULT

-Hence it is verified .
+The simulation verified using opticperformer.